modcarroll/cs-5394-project/README.md

 - Python3
 - MongoDB

-This is just a simple button example application.
+This is just a simple example application.